gemseo/gemseo/docs/user_guide/concepts/data_persistence/database.md

 ## Listeners { #concept-database-listeners }

-User-defined callbacks, also called *listeners*, can be triggered when storing a new entry in the database.
+User-defined *listeners* can be triggered when storing a new entry in the database.
 Typical use cases include live progress logging, external monitoring and custom convergence criteria.

+A listener is a function registered on an object, which the object calls every time the event it listens to occurs, until the listeners are cleared.
+This is not to be confused with a *callback*, which is a function passed as an argument for a single execution, such as the `callbacks` setting of the DOE algorithms.

 !!! how-to
     - [Observe evaluations using listeners][observe-evaluations-using-listeners]